Hey, happy Friday. I’m excited to share a new video with you today that will help you with your shoulder pain or back pain.

 #4 – Prisoner Squat

-Give those 4 exercises a go.
-These are nice quick shoulder back pain exercises routine that you can go through.
+Give those four exercises a go.
+These are quick shoulder and back pain exercises that you can go through.

 Rick Kaselj, MS